 Let’s start with the bad news first: dabbing can be dangerous.
 Actually, it’s the extraction that can be dangerous.The process can be tricky, but thanks to online forums and videos, many amateur "scientists" think they have mastered the technique enough to try it on their own.
 In cases when things go well, the product is probably still pretty poor.
 When things go bad, houses blow up.
 A few explosions by ignorant DIYers and suddenly cannabis is being talked about in the same cautionary terms as meth.
 That’s not good.

 Additionally, the actual process of dabbing can look quite scary.
 Glass bongs and oddly-named substances being heated with blow torches have led to the comparison that dabs are the “crack” of pot.
-It’s not that BHO has any similarity to these harsher drugs, but to the uninitiated, unless it’s a baked Alaska, lighting something with a torch never looks tasteful.
+It’s not that BHO has any similarity to these harsher drugs, but to the uninitiated, unless it’s a baked Alaska or a creme brulee, lighting something with a torch never looks tasteful.
 While this is a matter of choice for most consumers, there are fears that dabbing’s ugly looks may hurt the legalization movement.

 Another side effect of these home extraction experiments is “dirty” oil that may contain chemical contaminants that could present health hazards to consumers.
 If the concern is butane, the dangers are most likely minimal since it already occurs in everyday products such as scent and flavor extracts.
 Whether or not the equipment used in the extraction process is adding additional contaminants is a more viable issue.
 When done correctly, these extras can be avoided, so as is the case with growing cannabis, it’s best to leave it to those who know what they’re doing.